Aurel37/projet-TDLOG-site-shotgun/README.md

 <h1>Installation</h1>

 You can install the website thanks git-hub anywhere you want on your computer however you need Node.Js and MySQL to run the code.
-PLease read the following parts.
+Please read the following parts.

 <h2>Node.js</h2>